wp-plugins/wp-e-commerce/wp-shopping-cart/readme.txt

 == Description ==

-The WP e-Commerce shopping cart plugin for WordPress is an elegant easy to use fully featured http:shopping cart application suitable for selling your products, services, and or fees online.
+The WP e-Commerce shopping cart plugin for WordPress is an elegant easy to use fully featured shopping cart application suitable for selling your products, services, and or fees online.

 WP e-Commerce is a Web 2.0 application designed with usability, aesthetics, and presentation in mind.